sidwebworks/typescript-workshop/src/pages/introduction.md

 This process of analyzing our code and producing type errors is known as [**Type checking**](https://www.typescriptlang.org/docs/handbook/2/basic-types.html#static-type-checking)

+#### Static vs dynamic

+Sorting type systems as either static or dynamic has to do with whether type-checking is performed at compile time or runtime.

+TypeScript’s type system is static.

+Java, C#, C++ all fit into this category.
+Keep in mind that inferrence can still occur in static type systems — TypeScript, Scala, and Haskell all have some form of static type checking.

+Dynamic type systems perform their “type equivalence” evaluation at runtime.
+JavaScript, Python, Ruby, Perl and PHP fall into this category.

 **That's it, this is what the Typescript type system does.**

 - Helps us to catch bugs and errors during **development**